harvard-nrg/dicomsorter/README.md

    1. The `<Project>` will determined from the value contained in the `StudyDescription` DICOM header, falling back to `UNKNOWN`.
-   2. The `<Session>` will be determined from the value contained within the `PatientID` DICOM header, falling back to `StudyInstanceUID`, or a simple ISO-8601 timestamp.
+   2. The `<Session>` will be determined from the value contained within the `PatientID` DICOM header, or `StudyInstanceUID`, or finally falling back to a simple ISO-8601 timestamp.

 ## practice run
 By default, `dcmsort.py` will not rename any files.
 You can safely run